Laksh03/linux-process-monitoring-tool/README.md

 The program, will generate:

-process FD table
+- process FD table
-System-wide FD Table
+- System-wide FD Table
-Vnodes FD table, and
+- Vnodes FD table, and
-a composed view of the previous table
+- a composed view of the previous table

 The program will accept multiple commands line arguments:

 flagged arguments
---per-process, indicates that only the process FD table will be displayed --systemWide, indicates that only the system-wide FD table will be displayed --Vnodes, indicates that the Vnodes FD table will be displayed --composite, indicates that only the composed table will be displayed --threshold=X, where X denotes an integer, indicating that processes which have a number of FD assigned larger than X should be flagged in the output.
+--per-process, indicates that only the process FD table will be displayed

+--systemWide, indicates that only the system-wide FD table will be displayed

+--Vnodes, indicates that the Vnodes FD table will be displayed

+--composite, indicates that only the composed table will be displayed

+--threshold=X, where X denotes an integer, indicating that processes which have a number of FD assigned larger than X should be flagged in the output.
 For this it will list the PID and number of assigned FDs, e.g. PID (FD) and combination of these, i.e. the program can receive multiple of these flags combined.

-Default behaviour: if no argument is passed to the program, then you must implement one of the following approaches -- please state this design decision clearly in your documentation: the program will display the composite table, i.e. same effect as having used the --composite flag
+Default behaviour: if no argument is passed to the program, then the program will display the composite table, i.e. same effect as having used the --composite flag

 positional argument:
 only one positional argument indicating a particular process id number (PID), if not specified the program will attempt to process all the currently running processes for the user executing the program